![]() |

 Shapechanger Order

-One of the smallest and most prestigious of orders, these Baali masquerade
+One of the smallest and most prestigious of orders, these Baali

 as one of the changing breed (most commonly Garou).
-Very few are neonates
+Very few are

-and most have been members of other infiltrator orders before joining this
+and most have been members of other infiltrator orders before

 one.
-The largest sub-order is that of the Black Spiral Dancers whom the
+The largest sub-order is that of the Black Spiral Dancers

 Baali consider to be useful tools.